Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 - Click the clipboard icon to copy the url provided

 Open terminal:
-- Change the current working directory to be where you want the cloned directory to be
+- Change the current working directory to where you want the cloned directory to be
 - Type `git clone` and paste the url after it
 - Press enter and the clone will be created